Why do we water hockey pitches?

 Can TenCate’s Ecocept Base System improve performance?

-It doesn’t look like much, but Ecocept is a carefully engineered shock pad a highly efficient drainage system and an eco-friendly building solution for sports fields.
+It doesn’t look like much, but Ecocept is a carefully engineered shock pad a highly efficient drainage system and an eco-friendly building solution for hockey sports fields.

 The EcoCept base system was developed specifically to support our technical sports surfaces, improving shock absorption and drainage.
 It uses recycled plastic material and can reuse the synthetic grass from obsolete pitches.
 It also reduces water wastage, site excavation, and base preparation.